ATS Optimization

 Your professional summary is parsed early and weighted heavily.
 If it uses vague language ("results-driven professional") instead of specific keywords ("Senior Data Engineer with 6 years of experience in Spark, Kafka, and AWS"), you're wasting prime ATS real estate.

 Rewrite your summary to include your target job title, your years of experience, and 2–3 of the most important hard skills from the job description.
-This alone can lift your score by 10–15 points on a well-matched role.
+This alone can meaningfully lift your score on a well-matched role.

 💡 The 80/20 of ATS improvement